Louis Ardisson (French, 1848–1930)

 Venus and Vulcan, 1878

-The Abduction of Europa and Venus and Vulcan, two exquisitely carved wooden bas-reliefs in a Rococo style, represent the mythological themes of Venus seeking arms from Vulcan for her son Aeneas, and of Europa’s abduction by Zeus.
-The first relief was exhibited at the 1878 Universal Exposition, at which Ardisson received a bronze medal.
-He is known to have made carvings after works by such 18th-century painters as François Boucher (1703–1770) and Jean-Honoré Fragonard (1732–1806), usually depicting amorous mythological scenes.
-Venus and Vulcan is directly modeled after Boucher’s enormous painting Venus at Vulcan’s Forge (1757, Musée du Louvre, Paris), while The Abduction of Europa is based on a painting (1750, Dallas Museum of Art) by Jean Baptiste Marie Pierre (1714–1789).
+Venus and Vulcan is an exquisitely carved wooden bas-reliefs in a Rococo style, representing the mythological themes of Venus seeking arms from Vulcan for her son Aeneas.
+This relief was exhibited at the 1878 Universal Exposition in Paris, and won Ardisson a bronze medal.
+The sculptor is known for his carvings made after works by great18th-century painters as like François Boucher (1703–1770) and Jean-Honoré Fragonard (1732–1806), usually depicting amorous mythological scenes.
+Venus and Vulcan is directly modeled after Boucher’s enormous painting Venus at Vulcan’s Forge (1757, Musée du Louvre, Paris).